Milly Turner

 - What are the typical costs for commercial to HMO conversion?

 Most lenders require at least 4-5 properties to qualify for a portfolio HMO mortgage.
+Some specialist lenders may accept 3 properties for experienced investors with strong portfolios.

 - What is a portfolio HMO mortgage?